Gold-Sabre/raspi-grav/pages/02.first-steps/01.fresh-install/docs.md

 Physically connecting to the raspi using a monitor and keyboard is awkward.
 It's much easier to plug it into your network and power, then leave it tucked away.
 That's what **headless** is all about - connecting to your raspi's CLI using another computer on the same network, over the network using SSH.

-If you plan on being able to connect directly to your raspi CLI over the internet for some reason (not recommended), or are on a shared local network with nefarious individuals, I'd recommend changing away from the default SSH port.
+>>>If you plan on being able to connect directly to your raspi CLI over the internet for some reason (not recommended), or are on a shared local network with nefarious individuals, I'd recommend changing away from the default SSH port.
 To do so, run `sudo nano /etc/ssh/sshd_config` and look for the first uncommented line that says **Port 22**.
 Change 22 to something of your choosing, save & exit, then restart the SSH service using `sudo service ssh restart`.

+Install a program on your usual computer capable of SSH connections.
+Traditionally this has been [https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html](PuTTY), but many others exist such as [https://github.com/jimradford/superputty](SuperPutty) or [https://mremoteng.org/download](mRemoteNG).
+Use this program to connect to `pi@192.168.1.101`, leaving the port to 22 unless you decided to change it.
+You should be prompted for the password you set earlier on using `raspi-config`, and gain access.

+If you could connect, congrats!
+You can now disconnect the monitor, keyboard and possibly mouse from your raspi and connect solely using your usual computer.
+If you couldn't connect, start troubleshooting.
+You might have the IP or port wrong (check `ifconfig` and `sudo less /etc/dhcpcd.conf`).

+## Review your accomplishments

+* Successfully booted your raspi using Rasbian Lite on an SD card
+* Run through some basic configuration
+* Made sure you were connected to the local network using a static IP
+* Enabled SSH connectivity from a different computer